Why choose this course

 - Six open-access PC labs and four dedicated specialist labs

-- An access grid node (AGN) which provides a 6 meter screen for video conferencing, presentation sharing and software demonstration
+- An access grid node (AGN) which provides a 6m screen for video conferencing, presentation sharing and software demonstration

 - Free software and free wireless network